-Singleton Spaces is an independent trust with a board of volunteers.
-It was formed on 2 November 2018 with a Declaration of Trust – and is registered with the Charity Commission (number 1180577).
+Singleton Spaces is a charity – an independent trust with a board of volunteers.
+It was formed on 2 November 2018 with a Declaration of Trust and is registered with the Charity Commission (number 1180577).

 Singleton Spaces has been operating Singleton Environment Centre from 11 March 2018 on behalf of Great Chart with Singleton Parish Council (GCwSPC).
 The building and grounds are owned by Ashford Borough Council and are leased to GCwSPC for a peppercorn rent.

 Thomas Ackrill (resigned 3 October 2022)

 Footprints Cafe and Bistro – Susie Farrant, Candy Gibbs & Fred

 Peter Walkden, who was previously the Parish Steward, brings his skills and expertise to the Centre grounds.

 The trustees and staff are supported by a wide range of volunteers in running activities for the local residents.
 These activities are also supplemented by other local environmental organisations.

 The Singleton Spaces annual accounts are audited by Magee Gammon Chartered Accountants.

 The Centre Manager and trustees also receive day-to-day pro bono support from Ian McClintock and Angus Willson.

 The objects of the charity (‘the objects’) to be carried out in Singleton and the neighbouring communities of Washford Farm, Brisley Farm, Stanhope, Chilmington Green and Great Chart (‘the Area of Benefit’) are: